johnlunney/TagTime/README.md

 Thanks also to Paul Fenwick, Jesse Aldridge, Kevin Lochner, and Rob Felty for contributions to the code.

-# Installation and Quick Start
+## Installation and Quick Start

-0. Clone the repository on Github
+0. Clone the repository from GitHub
-1. cd into your local tagtime directory
+1. `cd` into your local tagtime directory
-2. Run: python2 install.py USERNAME
+2. Run: `python2 install.py USERNAME`
-3. Verify in settings.pl (wherever it says CHANGEME) that the install script filled in everything correctly
+3. Verify in `settings.pl` (wherever it says CHANGEME) that the install script filled in everything correctly
 4. Make sure you have X11 (on Mac) or Cygwin (on Windows) running (not an issue on Linux)
-5. Run: ./tagtimed.pl &
+5. Run: `./tagtimed.pl &`
 6. Answer the pings!
-   (Always answer with what it caught you at right at that moment)
+   (Always answer with what it caught you doing, right at that moment)

-# Perl Newbies
+### Perl Newbies

-1. Run: sudo cpan
+1. Run: `sudo cpan`
-2. At the cpan prompt run: upgrade (this may not actually be necessary)
+2. At the cpan prompt run: `upgrade` (this may not actually be necessary)
-3. For each thing that TagTime complains about, like 'can't find LWP::UserAgent', run: install LWP::UserAgent
+3. For each thing that TagTime complains about, like 'can't find LWP::UserAgent', run: `install LWP::UserAgent`

-# Advanced Usage
+## Advanced Usage

 TagTime's Task Manager is documented in the file template.tsk It's for vim users only.
 You don't need it to use TagTime.